 A family movie night at home is guaranteed fun for your kids, even when you’re on a budget.
 Plus, it creates a warm family atmosphere that makes for wonderful memories later on in life!

 Whether you decide to go all out or keep it simple with some snacks and comfy pajama pants, there’s always a way to incorporate fun movie night ideas into your family tradition – and it’s never too late to start!

 Ivana Davies is an educator turned stay-at-home mom.
-She’s a proud mom of a beautiful 7 year old girl and a playful 5 year old boy.
+She’s a proud mom of 2.
 Since she didn’t have a clue about raising kids, she had to learn it all in a hard way.
 Ivana managed to find so much information online and it inspired her to turn to blogging to share her experiences and struggles as a mom.
 Her blog, Find Your Mom Tribe, is here to help you connect with other moms, as well as to share mom hacks, information, and tools to help you on this parenting journey.